Root Canal

 Root Canal Treatment?

+This procedure helps relieve pain, eliminate bacteria and preserve the natural tooth, allowing it to continue functioning normally within the mouth.
 By undergoing root canal treatment, patients can often avoid the need for tooth extraction while enjoying improved oral health and comfort.

-Root canal treatment is necessary when inflammation or infection affects the soft tissue within the root canal, known as the pulp.
-This condition can arise due to advanced tooth decay, recurrent dental interventions, or structural damage such as fractures or chips in the tooth.
+Root canal treatment is necessary when inflammation or infection affects the soft tissue within the root canal.
+This condition can arise due to advanced tooth decay, recurrent dental interventions or structural damage such as fractures or chips in the tooth.
 Additionally, trauma to the tooth, even if not visibly apparent, can precipitate pulp damage.

-Signs that a root canal may be necessary include persistent or severe toothaches when chewing, swelling or tenderness in the surrounding gums, as well as the darkening or discolouration of the affected tooth.
+Signs that a root canal may be necessary include persistent or severe toothaches when chewing, swelling or tenderness in the surrounding gums, as well as darkening or discoloration of the affected tooth.
 Prolonged sensitivity or pain following the removal of stimuli, along with the appearance of a pimple-like bump on the gums, are also possible signs.

 Benefits of Root Canal Treatment